Uberi/Autonomy/README.md

 ### Parser.ahk

 Not yet implemented.
-Will parse a token array given as input and output an abstract syntax tree, and perform
+Will parse a token array given as input and output an abstract syntax tree.
+Uses modified and extended shunting yard algorithm.

+### Optimise.ahk

-optimisations and tree transformations as well.
+Not yet implemented.
+Will perform optimisations and transformations to a syntax tree given as input.

 ### Bytecode.ahk